Corticotropin-releasing hormone

 Corticotropin-releasing hormone (CRH) (also known as corticotropin-releasing factor (CRF) or corticoliberin; corticotropin may also be spelled corticotrophin) is a peptide hormone involved in stress responses.
 It is a releasing hormone that belongs to corticotropin-releasing factor family.
 In humans, it is encoded by the CRH gene.
 Its main function is the stimulation of the pituitary synthesis of adrenocorticotropic hormone (ACTH), as part of the hypothalamic–pituitary–adrenal axis (HPA axis).

 Corticotropin-releasing hormone (CRH) is a 41-amino acid peptide derived from a 196-amino acid preprohormone.
 CRH is secreted by the paraventricular nucleus (PVN) of the hypothalamus in response to stress.
 Increased CRH production has been observed to be associated with Alzheimer's disease and major depression, and autosomal recessive hypothalamic corticotropin deficiency has multiple and potentially fatal metabolic consequences including hypoglycemia.

-In addition to being produced in the hypothalamus, CRH is also synthesized in peripheral tissues, such as T lymphocytes, and is highly expressed in the placenta.
-In the placenta, CRH is a marker that determines the length of gestation and the timing of parturition and delivery.
+In addition to the hypothalamus, CRH is produced by neurons in other brain regions, including the neocortex, limbic system and brainstem.
+In the olivocerebellar tract, CRH is expressed in neurons that send their axons from the inferior olivary complex to the cerebellar cortex.
+CRH is also synthesized in peripheral tissues, such as T lymphocytes, and it is highly expressed in the placenta, where it regulates the length of gestation and the timing of parturition and delivery.
 A rapid increase in circulating levels of CRH occurs at the onset of parturition, suggesting that, in addition to its metabolic functions, CRH may act as a trigger for parturition.

-A recombinant version for diagnostics is called corticorelin (INN).
+A recombinant version of CRH for diagnostics is called corticorelin (INN).